discord-bot-studio/mods/README.md

 # Mods
 This repo serves to house mods for DBS.
 Please see example_mod.js to see how modding works in DBS.
+DBS does not hold responsibility for the content and effects of 3rd party mods you install.

 # To install mods:
 1. Download this repo by clicking the "Clone or Download" button on the repo homepage